sonukuldeep/explore-three-js/chapters/Basics.md

 ```
 Here, all the objects on the scene of the same material, i.e., MeshLambertMaterial.

 Note − THREE.Scene is a structure that is sometimes also called a Scenegraph.
-A scene graph is a structure that can hold all the necessary information of a graphical scene.In Three.js, this means that THREE.Scene contains all the objects, lights, and other objects needed for rendering.
+A scene graph is a structure that can hold all the necessary information of a graphical scene.
+In Three.js, this means that THREE.Scene contains all the objects, lights, and other objects needed for rendering.
 Scene_Graph
 Renderer